googlemaps/android-maps-compose/README.md

 This composable shows the current scale of the map in feet and meters when zoomed into the map, changing to miles and kilometers, respectively, when zooming out.
 A `DisappearingScaleBar` is also included, which appears when the zoom level of the map changes, and then disappears after a configurable timeout period.

-A new [ScaleBarActivity](app/src/main/java/com/google/maps/android/compose/ScaleBarActivity.kt) demonstrates both of these, with the `DisappearingScaleBar` in the upper left corner and the normal base `ScaleBar` in the upper right:
+The [ScaleBarActivity](app/src/main/java/com/google/maps/android/compose/ScaleBarActivity.kt) demonstrates both of these, with the `DisappearingScaleBar` in the upper left corner and the normal base `ScaleBar` in the upper right:

 ![maps-compose-scale-bar-cropped](https://user-images.githubusercontent.com/928045/175665891-a0635004-2201-4392-83b3-0c6553b96926.gif)